appleofeden110/logistic_tbot/README.md

 This bot uses sqlite3 for easiness, and should give you easy time when you simply create a db with name "bot.db" in the root of the project.

-It checks every needed table and creates it as needed by the code.
+It checks every needed table and creates it as necessary by the code.

 # Contact